nuprl/tag-sound/gf-pldi-2018/README.md

   - typescript
   - java
   - pluggable types
-  - "any lnaguage without a proof (ocaml haskell TR)"
+  - "any language without a proof (ocaml haskell TR)"
 - why reason ... still not sure, have some ideas, call for user studies
 - Don't say "gradual typing" !!!! there's plenty of other words, e.g. 'migratory typing'
 - TRY THIS: each section starts with a summary of the previous section, in not-so-many words, but the opening paragraph is just like "here's bottom line from previous, here's what we're going to roll ahead with"
 - change plots, colors are bad
+- change plots, too much space b/w legend and plot
 - change plots, so instead of:
     X X X
     X X X